LDLNAN/Patient-Health-Management-System/README.md

 - **`Utilities`**: This section contains utility functions that can be used throughout the application.
 - **`Handlers`**: This section is for handling events, such as user prompts, and menu/form creation.
 - **`Data`**: This section is for managing data, including fetching, storing, and manipulating data used in the application.
+- **`Authentication`**: This section is for user authentication, such as logging in, logging out, and checking credentials.
 - **`Display`**: This section is for managing the user interface (basic CLI), console.logs, handling user interactions, and updating the UI.
 - **`Flow`**: This section manages the flow of the application, including navigation, what happens when.
 - **`Main`**: This section is the entry point of the application, where everything comes together and starts running.